viclm/numeric-keyboard/README.md

    type: [String, Object],
    default: 'default'
  },
- // change the label of submit button
+ // change the label of submit button, this is used for specific context and language
  entertext: {
    type: String,
    default: 'enter'